Betley Woods at Glacier's End

 The resulting mix of both glaciated and unglaciated land supports a surprising diversity of flora and fauna in a compact area.
 The preserve features clear running water, steep bluffs, exposed bedrock, shale bottom streams and chunks of granite strewn across the valley floors.
 The area is a haven for rare species, including timid sedge and Northern long-eared bat (both state-endangered), red-shouldered hawk, hooded warbler and worm-eating warbler (both species of special concern).
 Several spider species that are new to science have been discovered on the property.

-Johnson County Community Foundation provided CILTI with additional grant funding to create an ADA-compliant one-mile loop through a flat section of the property.
+Johnson County Community Foundation provided CILTI with additional grant funding to create a universal one-mile loop through a flat section of the property.
 This easy trail will give all Hoosiers the opportunity for a deep-woods experience with exceptional wildlife viewing.

 IWF will construct the trails using its Certified Sustainable Trail Program that minimizes drainage and erosion impacts, keeps pedestrian traffic away from sensitive wildlife breeding areas and protects critical habitat.
 Design work on the trails has begun.